ietf-wg-asdf/SDF/sdf.md

   the JSON-level semantics from a data definition language.)

 Action:
-: An affordance that can potentially be used to perform a named operation on a Grouping.
+: An Affordance that can potentially be used to perform a named operation on a Grouping.

 Event:
-: An affordance that can potentially be used to obtain information about what happened to a Grouping.
+: An Affordance that can potentially be used to obtain information about what happened to a Grouping.

 ### Specification Language Terms